tawkirahmed/job-runner/README.md

   8. A job will have a threshold value for data generated (lower and upper bound) and will notify if any of them are crossed.

-  9. A job will also have a average time limit to be input from user.
+  9. A job will also have a expected duration property to be input from user.
 Similar notification is expected if it crossed certain threshold.

   10. User will be able to manage jobs via console.